New watchdog sees alternatives emerging to banks

 "We have licensed our first 'crowdfunding' platform and we are in discussion with a number of people who are offering very different forms of providing financing to SMEs," Wheatley said.

-Banking in Britain is dominated by Barclays, HSBC, RBS and Lloyds, which represent 80 percent of retail accounts, and the government is keen to increase the availability of finance to smaller companies.
+Banking in Britain is dominated by Barclays (BARC.L), HSBC (HSBA.L), RBS (RBS.L) and Lloyds (LLOY.L), which represent 80 percent of retail accounts, and the government is keen to increase the availability of finance to smaller companies.

 Various attempts to achieve this, such as Project Merlin and more recently the "funding for lending" scheme, have already been launched, but many smaller companies still complain of difficulty in getting funds from the big four.